ZenarchistCode/ZenSleep/readme.txt

 ######################################################################
 INFLUENZA CONFIG
 ######################################################################
-[InfluenzaInjectNoFire=5] How much influenza to inject the player with when sleeping without a fire (random between 0 and this value - 1000 = max influenza)
+[InfluenzaInjectNoFire=5] How much influenza to inject the player with on each tick when sleeping without a fire (random between 0 and this value - 1000 = max influenza)
-[InfluenzaMultiplierNightNoFire=1.5] Multiplies InfluenzaInjectNoFire value when sleeping at night without a fire [InfluenzaMultiplierWetNoFire] Multiplies InfluenzaInjectNoFire value when sleeping at night without a fire and with wet clothes
+[InfluenzaMultiplierNightNoFire=1.5x] Multiplies InfluenzaInjectNoFire value when sleeping at night without a fire [InfluenzaMultiplierWetNoFire=2x] Multiplies InfluenzaInjectNoFire value when sleeping at night without a fire and with wet clothes
 ######################################################################
 MAX REST CONFIG
 ######################################################################